 - Have own cell phone.
 This is not provided by Project STAGE.

 - Be able to maintain personal self-care and hygiene appropriately.

 A completed Project STAGE application and appropriate documentation must be submitted as part of the application process.
-Students must also complete an IRSC student application online.
-Contact the Project STAGE Office for a student application packet.
+Students must also complete the online application for admission.
+Contact the Project STAGE Office for a Project STAGE application packet.